 Sports Bra vs No Bra

 The debate between wearing a sports bra vs no bra became popularized because of a jump rope test video done by Piper Blush on Youtube.
 In the video, she compares the differences between jump roping while wearing a sports bra, a normal bra, and no bra.

 Since Piper’s video, several other women have done their jump rope test videos to compare the similarities and differences when moving around.

-Along with exploring how your breasts are affected when moving, we’re also sharing some practical similarities and differences, including overall comfort, impact on your wardrobe, and social reactions.
+Along with exploring how your breasts are affected when moving, I’m also sharing some practical similarities and differences, including overall comfort, impact on your wardrobe, and social reactions.